I used to be a hopeless romantic. I was in love with the idea of love.

 If we're lonely and depressed while single, we will feel the same way in a relationship.

 Being in a relationship is meant to inspire us to grow and evolve, but we still have to do the solo work to develop ourselves, not our partners.

 So what can we do now that we see the reality of romantic relationships?

 I believe that they while they are not necessary in life, they can be beautiful once we set aside expectations.

-The truth is that we are already in relationship with every human being we interact with, we just tend to call the sexual ones the real relationships.
+We are so consumed with our romantic relationships bringing us happiness that we forget that we are already in relationship with every human being we interact with, we just tend to consider the sexual ones the "real" relationships.

 My entire view on relationships has evolved when I started to challenge my own thinking on what love and sex really are about (they are 2 very different forces, but that's another post for another day!) and although I'm happily single, my connections with men now have become richer, deeper and I no longer depend on someone else for my happiness.

 Most of my painful experiences resulted from expectations that I had and when I was able to question them, I saw the reality of how much I contributed to my own hurt.